wilfred11/expectation_maximization/README.md

 #### The maximization step

-In the maximization step the likelihoods are used to update means and sigmas for the clusters.
+In the maximization step the scaled likelihoods are used to update means and sigmas for the clusters.

+`mu_cluster1 = sum(samples * scaledLikelihoods1)`